GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

  * Support for applications
 * **VOLUME* - **DASD** disks, along with tapes and optical units.
 Indentified by a volumen label.
 * **VSAM** - Virtual Storage Access Method
+* **VTAM** - Virtual Telecommunications Access Method subsystem that implements Systems Network Architecture (SNA) for mainframe environments.
+It provides an API for communication applications, and it controls communication equipment such as adapters and controllers.

+* **VTAM** -
 # Installation on Ubuntu (should be similar for windows)

 * Download the "Current TK4- System" zip file from [here](http://wotho.ethz.ch/tk4-/)